elliott-king/elliott-king.github.io/_posts/2020-09-14-s3-heroku-rails.md

 title: "Uploading Files to Amazon S3 With a Rails API Backend and Javascript Frontend"
 date: 2020-09-14 12:00:00 -0000
 categories: javascript AWS s3 rails ruby heroku
-description: An in-depth guide of how to programmatically integrate S3, Rails, and Javascript.
+excerpt: An in-depth guide of how to programmatically integrate S3, Rails, and Javascript.
 Some setup is focused on Heroku, but this can be used for any Rails API backend.
 ---